UniMath/agda-unimath/src/commutative-algebra/convolution-sequences-commutative-semirings.lagda.md

   cₙ = ∑_{0 ≤ i ≤ n} aₙ bₙ₋ᵢ
 ```

-With pairwise addition, this operation forms a new commutative semiring.
+With pointwise addition, this operation forms a new commutative semiring.

 ## Definitions